IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

 ```
   ![View_Actions](./images/07-View_Actions.png)

+**As an alternative to an Email Action, it is also possible to create a Telegram Action.
+Note this is an optional part of the tutorial and not required if an Email Action has already been created.**

-- Optionally, to create a Telegram Action one could use either use the Telegram app or desktop:
+- Optionally, to create a Telegram Action one could use either use the Telegram app or desktop as follows:
   - Search for **@Botfather** in Telegram.
 Write /help to see the options
   - Create a new bot with `/newbot`, and choose a unique name for it, for example: `TestABC123_Bot`
   - **@Botfather** will generate api token, copy it to somewhere safe